 Save the Children organised a week-long workshop in Mexico for key regional and country programmes’ staff to discuss the situations of violence in Honduras, El Salvador, Guatemala and Mexico.
 The outcome was to create a theory of change that responds to the causes, dynamics and effects of violence in order to develop more in-depth programmatic strategies at both country and regional levels.View

-y applying a humanitarian lens to understand the problem and the effects of violence in NTCAM Save the Children seeks to save lives, alleviate suffering, and protect human dignity.
+By applying a humanitarian lens to understand the problem and the effects of violence in NTCAM (Northern Triangle of Central America and Mexico), Save the Children seeks to save lives, alleviate suffering, and protect human dignity.
 We wish to understand the effects of this manmade crisis and therefrom design interventions that help those affected get back on their feet.View

 You are seeing this because you are using a browser that is not supported.
 The Elrha website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows